History of Honduras (to 1838)

-Pyramid at los Naranjos archeological site.
-Considered the oldest man made structure of Honduras.

 Honduras has been inhabited by a number of indigenous peoples, the most powerful of which, until the ninth century CE, were the Maya.
 The western-central part of Honduras was inhabited by the Lenca while other indigenous peoples settled in the northeast and coastal regions.
 These peoples had their conflicts but maintained commercial relationships with each other and with other populations as distant as Panama and Mexico.

 On July 30, 1502, Christopher Columbus first saw Honduran soil and claimed the territory in the name of his sovereigns, Ferdinand II of Aragon and Isabella I of Castile.
 He named the area "Honduras" (meaning "depths") for the deep water off the coast.
 In 1523 the first expeditionary forces arrived under the command of Gil Gonzales de Avila, who hoped to rule the new territory.
 In 1524, Cristobal de Olid arrived with the same intent on behalf of Hernán Cortés.
 Olid founded the colony Triunfo de la Cruz and tried to establish his own independent government.
 When Cortes learned of this, he sent a new expedition, headed by Francisco de las Casas.
 Olid managed to capture his rivals, but was betrayed by his men and assassinated.
 Cortes himself then traveled to Honduras and established his government in the city of Trujillo before returning to Mexico in 1526.
 Honduras formed part of the colonial era Captaincy General of Guatemala.
 The cities of Comayagua and Tegucigalpa developed as early mining centers.

 By October 1537, the Lenca leader Lempira had unified more than two hundred indigenous groups to resist penetration by the Spanish conquerors.
 After a long battle, Governor Montejo gained control of the Valley of Comayagua, established the city of Comayagua in another location, and defeated the indigenous forces in Tenampua, Guaxeregui, and Ojuera.

 Honduras gained independence from Spain in 1821.
 The country was briefly annexed to the First Mexican Empire.
 In 1823, Honduras joined the newly formed United Provinces of Central America federation, which collapsed in 1838.